BenjiDayan/pisite/about.markdown

 *Trying on glasses in Taiwan* -->

-I'm from the United Kingdom, and currently living in Zurich - I just finished a master's in datascience at ETH.
+I'm from London, where I currently live and work at a startup as an AI engineer.
+Working on the next chapter of life!

-## Blog?
+## Blog
-I'm still figuring out the direction for my blog - see initial thoughts in [this meta blog post]({% post_url 2023-11-16-metapost %}).
+Of highly questionable quality.
+Initial thoughts on writing goals see [this meta blog post]({% post_url 2023-11-16-metapost %}).

 <!-- ## Blog?
 I haven't figured out what I'm doing with this "Blog".
 It may also serve as a personal website